-The David Lynch Foundation: Peddling ADHD Disinformation
+David Lynch Foundation’s ADHD Disinformation

-For a sample of Grosswald’s misinnformed scaremongering on ADHD medications,
+For a sample of Grosswald’s misinformed scaremongering on ADHD medications,

-Now Back to the Farmer’s Market
+9. Again to the Farmer’s Market

 One responded: “I was a school psychologist for 35 years and I love your t-shirt.
 It’s wonderful that you are stating the facts about ADHD.
 Misinformation hurts everyone.”

-Me, making an appeal to his sense of empathy, just in case he really isn’t the narcissistic twit he seems to be: Hey, I understand that you probably feel you are being genuinely kind and compassionate.
+Me, making an appeal to his sense of empathy, just in case he really isn’t the pathological narcissist he seems to be: Hey, I understand that you probably feel you are being genuinely kind and compassionate.
 You probably believe you are truly saving children and adults with ADHD from what you perceive as a horrible medical alternative.
 You believe you are giving them a more enlightened one.